ixa-ehu/ixa-pipe-ned/README.md

 Install the ixa-pipe-ned module

-To work with KAF files

     mvn clean package

-To work with NAF files

-   mvn -f pom-naf.xml clean package

 This command will create a `ixa-pipe-ned/target` directory containing the ixa-pipe-ned-1.0.jar binary with all dependencies included.

 ### 6. ixa-pipe-ned USAGE

-The ixa-pipe-ned-1.0.jar requires a KAF or NAF document containing <entities> elements as standard input and provides Named Entity Disambiguation as standard output.
+The ixa-pipe-ned-1.0.jar requires a NAF document containing <entities> elements as standard input and provides Named Entity Disambiguation as standard output.
 It also requires the port number as argument.
 The port numbers assigned to each language are the following: